rekredhead/Youtube-Clone/README.md

 - https://rekredhead.github.io/Youtube-Clone/

 # Todos
-- Make Site more responsive for mobile - Make isMobile state global using redux
 - Add search function to search the data present only in this webpage
 - Find away to prevent google icons from showing text when being loaded